Emil Bergkvist

 Emil Bergkvist (born 17 June 1994) is a Swedish rally driver.
 He has competed in the World Rally Championship since 2015.

 Bergkvist is the 2018 Junior World Rally Champion and the 2015 Junior European Rally Champion.

+Since 2021 Emil Bergkvist is a rally-raid co-driver for Swedish driver Mattias Ekström.
+Together they have entered Dakar Rally as works crew for Audi.
+Since 2025 Bergkvist together with Ekström are racing for Ford M-Sport.